zearp/Nucintosh/README.md

 > Note: No longer using a fan, passive cooling ftw!

 ### Passive cooling
 Received my [Akasa](http://www.akasa.com.tw/search.php?seed=A-NUC45-M1B) case.
 To my surprise it does a better job than the stock cooler.
 It's not cheap and the case is not finished very smoothly (it can hurt you lol).
-I have mine verically and didn't use any of the end cheeks, only the feet.
+I have mine vertically and didn't use any of the end cheeks, only the feet.
 It would just introduce more options to hurt myself ;-)

 It works really well.
 So good I have set the power setting in the BIOS to max performance.
 It idles around 35-40c (with undervolt) which is just fine considering my ambient temperature is around 25c.
 When put under load it doesn't get anywhere near 80c.
 I've ran the matrix test from ```stress-ng``` for a while and it stayed [stable around 70c](https://github.com/zearp/Nucintosh/blob/master/Stuff/passive_cooling.png) the whole test.